 What Treatment Options Are Available for Mental Health and Behavioral Health?

 Every individual’s needs are very different.
-When you visit the Florida House Experience, a key component of the care we offer is to provide a personalized treatment plan to address the often complex needs of an individual.
+When you visit FHE Health, a key component of the care we offer is to provide a personalized treatment plan to address the often complex needs of an individual.
 This may include treating mental illness and behavioral health at the same time.